Confederate Memorial (Romney, West Virginia): Location and design

 A high relief on the monument's top block represents either Fame or an angel placing a laurel wreath upon the head of a dying soldier clasping his sword.

 The Confederate Memorial stands upon a raised mound ringed by five boxwoods within the original section of Indian Mound Cemetery, not far from the cemetery's entrance.
 Several family interment plots surround the memorial and its circular raised lawn.
 A burial ground where Confederate and Union dead were buried during the American Civil War lies adjacent to the memorial.

-The Confederate Memorial is in the form of an obelisk, measuring 4 sqft at its base and 12 ft in height.
+The Confederate Memorial is in the form of an four-sided monument, measuring 4 sqft at its base and 12 ft in height.
 The structure's pedestal consists of two major stylized blocks of white marble, topped by a sculpture of a cloth draped urn.
 Carved into the façade of the smaller top block of the memorial is a high relief that represents either Fame or an angel placing a laurel wreath upon the head of a dying soldier clasping his sword.
 Below, on the façade of the larger block, is the inscription: "The Daughters of Old Hampshire Erect This Tribute of Affection to Her Heroic Sons Who Fell in Defence of Southern Rights."
 The other three sides of the memorial contain the engraved names of 125 Hampshire County men who died for the Confederate cause.
 A number representing the total fallen Confederates was not included in the memorial as it was not precisely known at the time of the monument's construction.
 The memorial's foundation block bears the date of its erection, "1867".